 Scale Grade GPA

-95-100% А 4.0
+95-100% A 4.0

 90-94% A- 3.5

 85-89% В 3.0

 80-84% B- 2.5

 75-79% С 2.0

 <75% F - FAILURE 0

-Р Pass - Any course with a "P" grade is not calcu Pass - Any course with a "P" grade is not calculated into the grade point average.
+Р Pass - Any course with a "P" grade is not calculat ed into the grade point average.

-F Fail - Any course with an "F" grade is not calculated into the grade point average.
-However, the course must be repeated and passed to graduate.
+F Fail - Any course with an "F" grade is not calculat repeated and passed to graduate. red into the grade point average.
+However, the course must be

-Ι complete work in the normal time.
-In those in extension to provide work by a specific date to requirements (but in no circumstances greated the period of time specified by the relevant postudent's plan, will be changed to an Fafter to month).
-Any course with an "I" grade is not consider the state of the specified by the relevant postudent's plan, will be changed to an Fafter to month).
-If the instructor in those cases in which the student is not able to instances, the student and instructor develop a written plan for an inhat falls within the period of time specified by the relevant program's ser than one month).
-An "I" that is not replaced by a letter grade within rogram's requirements, due to unsatisfactory completion of the he period specified by the program (a period not to exceed one calculated into the grade point average.
-Once a grade is assigned to the or the removal of the "I" and assignment of a final grade), that grade
+I complete work in the normal time.
+In those instated extension to provide work by a specific date that requirements (but in no circumstances greater that the period of time specified by the relevant prog student's plan, will be changed to an F after the month).
+Any course with an "I" grade is not calculated.
+Incomplete - May be used at the discretion of the instructor in those cases in which the student is not able to complete work in the normal time.
+In those instances, the student and instructor develop a written plan for an extension to provide work by a specific date that falls within the period of time specified by the relevant program's requirements (but in no circumstances greater than one month).
+An "I" that is not replaced by a letter grade within the period of time specified by the relevant program's requirements, due to unsatisfactory completion of the student's plan, will be changed to an F after the period specified by the program (a period not to exceed one month).
+Any course with an "I" grade is not calculated into the grade point average.
+Once a grade is assigned to the course (when conditions are met that allow for the removal of the "I" and assignment of a final grade), that grade

-W± the course due to an approved leave-of-absence or withdraws from the course.
+W± course due to an approved leave-of-absence or withdraws from the urse.
 Any course with a "W" grade is not calculated into the grade